 |Eligibility Restrictions||Disposable incomeDisposable IncomeDisposable income is an important mechanism to measure household incomes, and includes all sorts of income such as wages and salaries, retirement income, investment gains.
 In other words, it is the amount of money left after paying off all the direct taxes. must be low enough to pass the Chapter 7 Means Test||Cannot have more than $394,7255 of unsecured debt or $1,184,200 of secured debt|

 |How Long Does It Take to Receive a Discharge?||Typically 3 to 5 months||Upon completion of all plan payments (Usually 3 to 5 years)|

-The two main bankruptcy options available for people who are overrun by consumer debt are Chapter 7 bankruptcy or Chapter 13 bankruptcy.
-Both Chapter 7 bankruptcy and Chapter 13 bankruptcy are also allotted on different repayment amount that the debtors should pay to their creditors.
+The two main bankruptcy options available for people overrun by consumer debt are Chapter 7 and Chapter 13 bankruptcy.
+Both are also allotted on repayment amounts that the debtors should pay to their creditors.

-Since Chapter 7 has stricter rules for re-filing, people who have filed for bankruptcy were forced to opt for Chapter 13 in last few years.
-After receiving a Chapter 7 discharge, debtors are barred for eight years from receiving another Chapter 7 bankruptcy, but they would only have to wait four years to file under Chapter 13.
-If the debtor’s earlier case would get dismissed, there would be no time limit.
+Since Chapter 7 has stricter rules for re-filing, people who have filed for bankruptcy were forced to opt for Chapter 13 in the last few years.
+After receiving a Chapter 7 discharge, debtors are barred from receiving another Chapter 7 bankruptcy for eight years, but they would only have to wait four years to file under Chapter 13.
+If the debtor’s earlier case gets dismissed, there would be no time limit.

-This has a been a guide to the top differences between chapter 7 vs chapter 13 bankruptcy.
-Here we also discuss the chapter 7 and chapter 13 bankruptcy differences with examples, infographics, and comparison table.
+This has been a guide to Chapter 7 vs. Chapter 13 Bankruptcy.
+Here we discuss the top differences with infographics and a comparative table.
 You may also have a look at the following articles for gaining further knowledge in Corporate Finance –